writethedocs/www/docs/conf/eu/2016/cfp.rst

 selected to speak will be able to register at the early bird registration price.

-Finally, you’ll hear from us with our proposal decisions by **June 24th**
+Finally, you’ll hear from us with our proposal decisions by **July 1st**

 Questions?
 ----------